copsTvFan/cops-episode-guide/guide.md

   force.
 An international television event, direct from Moscow and Leningrad.
   This is the reality of the men and women who protect and serve in the Soviet Union.
-- (Soviet Militia Training Academy 6:30 AM) The commander explains what is needed to get in the academy.
+- (6:30 AM Soviet Militia Training Academy) The commander explains what is needed to get in the academy.
 You have to be highly educated, knowledgeable in many areas, strong, physically prepared and often recruits don't realize how difficult their course is and can't make it through the rigorous